 - Are very large and/or old with many different products

 - Do not offer outerwear.
-But if they offer woolens, we'll show them here.
+But if they offer woolens, we'd be good to show them here.
 We recommend only woolen base layers under WeatherWool, and this page gives us a good place to make specific reco's.
-And when we do begin to offer our own base layers, then we'll add the comparisons here.
-(WOW, I am so eager to make base layers, but we just don't have the resources to do it yet!! -- Ralph)
+And if/when we do begin to offer our own base layers, then we'll add the comparisons here.
+(WOW, I am so eager to make base layers! -- Ralph)

 And so ... how do you compare different items of outerwear?
 I think a comparison has to be based on testing ... so basically a comparison means putting the subject garments thru the same series of tests, and then evaluating the test results.
 Please click here to see my ideas/outline for testing.

 One important point -- sorry if it is obvious -- but a garment can't be better than the material from which it is made.
 And most garment manufacturers do not manufacture their own materials, whether synthetic or natural.
 And unless you make the stuff from which your garments are made, you are competing on style, superficial design features, marketing and price.
-The central idea to keep in mind about WeatherWool is that we make our own Fabric, starting with raw wool sourced from ranchers we personally select, because that is the only way to meet our performance specs ... there is just no way we would ever use fabrics that are, literally, 'run of the mill'.
+The central idea to keep in mind about WeatherWool is that we make our own Fabric, starting with raw wool sourced from ranchers we personally select, because that is the only way to create fabrics that meet our performance specs ... there is just no way we would ever use fabrics that are, literally, 'run of the mill'.
 A significant point: Do other companies offer fabric samples?
 We do.
 Please click here to request free samples of our Fabrics.

-Please note that most of the following names are trademarks and registered trademarks of the respective companies.
+Please note that most of the following names are trademarks or registered trademarks of the respective companies.
 Click the brand name to go to their website:

-- Denim (in general): Well, there are hundreds if not thousands of companies offering denim, so I'm mentioning it here.
+- Cotton/Denim (in general): Well, there are hundreds if not thousands of companies offering denim, so I'm mentioning it here.
 Denim is a tough weave of cotton, so it is comfortable, and I wear it a lot myself ... but the saying "cotton kills" is good advice.
 Except for specialty products like Ventile, or unless it is waxed or oiled, cotton is trouble because cotton loves to absorb water, and does so instantly ... that's why it's used for towels.

 - Empire Wool and Canvas is very well known for their wool, and they license their wool to Lester River (see below) for their iconic Boreal Shirt (Anorak).
 The first thing I'd like to say here, really, is that we owe a debt to these companies for helping to preserve and revive interest in and respect for woolen outerwear.
 Lots of the people who wear WeatherWool have also owned Empire.
 From Empire's website: "We buy our 100% wool blankets and 85/15 wool blend fabric direct from the mill." ...
 OK, different approach from us and we are ready for head-to-head comp anytime!